yoolab/i18n-conf/README.md

 i18n configuration package for [meteorjs](https://www.meteor.com/).

-This package just provide basic support for i18 configuration, it is meant to be used bu other i18n package in order to achieve common tasks like configuring supported languages, autoconfigure language etc.
+This package just provide basic support for i18 configuration, it is meant to be used by other i18n package in order to achieve common tasks like configuring supported languages, autoconfigure language etc.

 # About

 This package was created to avoid repeating some common tasks for i18n packages, provides common i18n functionalities and a central configuration/management point for i18n (supported languages configuration, setting/getting current language etc.)

-It was created to support [Iron Router i18n](https://atmospherejs.com/martino/iron-router-i18n).
+It was originally created to support [Iron Router i18n](https://atmospherejs.com/martino/iron-router-i18n).
 See also [this issue](https://github.com/yoolab/iron-router-i18n/issues/46).

 ## History

-**Latest Version:** 0.2.2
+**Latest Version:** 0.3.0

 See the [History.md](https://github.com/yoolab/i18n-conf/blob/master/History.md) file for changes (including breaking changes) across versions.